ezweave/pretty-functional/chapters/one/one.md

 Okay, so now I will answer the unanswered question, why did I not just append my original function, `fizzBuzzer`?

 Well, I'm glad I asked:
 * The `console` is really not a very functional construct, but we have to touch non-functional things, at times.
 It's rare, but you could get an error by calling it.
-In general, _I/O of any sort is unpredictable_.
+In general, _I/O of any sort is unpredictable and non-deterministic_, as we have stated previously.
 By seperating the _logic_ of creating our array, we're starting to _think_ more functionally.
 * I might want to make a bunch of different printer type functions.

 For example: